jeremeamia/super_closure/README.md

 * Allows you to get the code of a closure
 * Allows you to get the names and values of variables used by a closure
 * Allows you to get an Abstract Syntax Tree (AST) representing the code of a closure
+* Replaces magic constants with their expected values so that the closure behaves as expected after unserialization
 * Uses an accurate parsing method of a context-free grammar via the [nikic/php-parser][6] library
 * PSR-0 compliant and installable via Composer